-No matter what budgeting tool you are looking at the overwhelming standard affirms that the largest portion of your wedding budget is bound to be spend on your reception.
+No matter what budgeting tool you may be using, the overwhelming standard affirms that the largest portion of your wedding budget is bound to be spend on your reception.
 Most sites recommend spending between 45 – 65 percent of your budget on this portion of your big day.

 The venue also determines just about everything else, from the date and time to how much money you have left over to spend on the smaller incidentals of wedding planning.
+Finding a wedding venue within your budget is key to staying on track with the rest of your expenses.
 When we started looking for a venue I wanted to make sure that we could easily keep track of exactly what each venue had to offer and how much everything was going to cost at the end of the day.

 The initial Venue Tracking Spreadsheet I built allowed me to track all of the basics while we were deciding exactly where we wanted to visit in person.